What is Hereditary Breast and Ovarian Cancer?

 - A combination of both breast and ovarian cancer among first- and second- degree relatives

-- A combination of 2 or more first- or second-degree relatives with ovarian cancer regardless of age at diagnosis
+- A combination of two or more first- or second-degree relatives with ovarian cancer regardless of age at diagnosis

 - A first- or second-degree relative with both breast and ovarian cancer at any age